TerrorJack/yuuenchi/README.md

 Contents:

-- `DeBruijn`: Marshalling HOAS to De Bruijn indices.
+* `DeBruijn`: Marshalling HOAS to De Bruijn indices.
-- `FList`: A sequence type supporting O(1) append/flatMap/fromList/unfoldr, meant as a `DList` replacement.
+* `FList`: A sequence type supporting O(1) append/flatMap/fromList/unfoldr, meant as a `DList` replacement.
+* `GHCInception`: Get GHC info and run GHC API in a TH splice.